 - Chamomile oil is another multifaceted fighter against inflammation and infection.
 EXTRA bonus: Make some chamomile ice cubes by brewing chamomile tea, then freezing it in an ice cube tray.
 The cold combined with the chamomile will help soothe the itch!

-Contact us today to get your free quote for our all-natural treatment!
+Contact us today to get your free quote for our natural treatment!